dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Unlike the exceptions of C++ or Java, signaling a condition does *not* itself cause the current function or block to exit.
 Instead, calling the :drm:`signal` function is just like calling any other function.
-The ``signal`` function just locates an appropriate handler and calls it normally.
+The :drm:`signal` function just locates an appropriate handler and calls it normally.

 One consequence of this is that a handler can signal another condition in a very